pieterbos/PrintBone/README.md

 http://imgur.com/a/jYNtB

-Also a Carbon fiber outer slide has been made, design has been modified so it prints without supports.
-A Bach 42B inner slide fits stock 15mm inner diameter 16mm outer diameter carbon tubes - although 14.9mm would be better.
-Slide action and looks are great, sound is very good but would be better with 14.9mm.
+Also a Carbon fiber slide has been made.
+The design has been modified so it prints without supports.
+The carbon fiber slide is playable and a lot better than the pvc slide, but not great yet.
+To fix, a different material for the stockings is needed.

-A carbon fiber inner slide should be possible, or perhaps brass inner slides - China has some very inexpensive custom tube manufacturers.
+The carbon fiber outer slide also fits a Bach 42B inner slide, and works very well on that.
+The exceptionally light slide really makes for a different playing experience!
+It could be improved by finding a 14.9mm carbon fiber tube instead of 15mm one so it leaks less air.

 To play with the slide design, check slide.scad and the stl files in the slide_out/ directory.